-"The biggest word that will allow you to create a successful financial future for yourself and your family is simply 'NO.' Far too many people today treat the word 'NO' as a four-letter word.
 For many it's politically incorrect to say.
 Our governments seem unable to say it to special interest groups.
 Your relatives who want you to help them out financially will be upset when you use it.
 Some of you in the room this evening have children who have never heard the word because someone told you that you'll destroy their self-esteem if they hear it.
-Since some of you have never heard it - I'll say it slowly with a bit of a drawl for you...
-'Nooooooooooooooo' It's a word that can set you free.
+Since some of you have never heard it - I'll say is slowly with a bit of a drawl for you...
+"Nooooooooooo".
+It's a word that can set you free.
 It's liberating.
 Think about it...
 Should I buy a new car?
 No. Should we spend \$40,000 on a granite kitchen?
 No. Dad - can you buy me the new Psycho Killer 4 video game?
-No. Should I spend \$30/week on Mocha-Frappe-Lattes?
-No. The more often you say the word 'NO' the more successful you will be financially."
+No. Should I spend \$30/week on Mocha-Frappa-Lattes?
+No. The more often you say the word "NO" the more successful you will be financially."

 It's not uncommon to have champagne tastes and a beer budget - hey, I've been there.
 But as I've matured (hopefully...)
-I like to think I am trying to embody the following concept: 'Live today like others don't want to, so tomorrow you can live like others won't be able to.'
-The word 'NO' requires practice, discipline and ability to withstand people close to you saying: "What do you mean by NO?"
-I can assure you of this though - when you make the effort to say 'NO' more often today, you'll have taken the first and biggest step to a better financial future tomorrow.
+I like to think I'm trying to embody the following concept - "Live today like others don't want to, so tomorrow you can live like others won't be able to".
+The word "NO" requires practice, discipline and ability to withstand people close to you saying "What do you mean by "NO"?"
+I can assure of this though - when you make the effort to say "NO" more often today, you'll have taken the first and biggest step to a better financial future tomorrow.